jpuentes421/jpuentes421/README.md

 |  Security scan                                | <a href="https://github.com/mattp18/cyber-secure-scan/blob/master/README.md">Cyber-secure-scan</a>|
 |  Password cracking                            | <a href="https://github.com/jpuentes421/Password-Cracking/blob/main/README.md">Password cracking</a>|
 |  Cracking a password using a lookup table     | <a href="https://github.com/jpuentes421/Cracking-a-password-with-a-lookup-table/blob/master/README.md">Cracking a password using a lookup table</a>
-|  Using Wireshark to capture network traffic   | <a href="https://github.com/jpuentes421/Wireshark-to-capture-network-traffic.md">Link to Wireshark Capture Instructions</a>
+|  Using Wireshark to capture network traffic   | <a href="https://github.com/jpuentes421/Wireshark-to-capture-network-traffic/blob/master/README.md">Wireshark to capture network traffic</a>
-|  Installing and using SSH                     | <a href="https://github.com/jpuentes421/Installing-and-using-SSH.md">Installing and using SSH</a>
+|  Installing and using SSH                     | <a href="https://github.com/jpuentes421/Installing-and-using-SSH/blob/main/README.md">Installing and using SSH</a>

 ## Things I'm working on
 -Nmap basics <a href="https://app.cybrary.it/courses/api/certificate/CC-9067c795-98ab-4d8a-8bff-7aefb9f7f2a4/view">Nmap Basics lab </a>